john-z-cheng/bikeshare/docs/database.md

 The SQL file to create these tables is **gisddl.sql**

 ## Analysis Data
 The actual analysis to be done on the trip data is TBD, but generally expect to aggregate the data somehow.
-So a fairly flexible schema could have a table with "statistical measures" and another to hold the calculated values for a given station(s).
-The table with the station, the measure id, and the measure value could grow in the number of rows as new measures are calculated and inserted.
-Depending on how data is sliced and diced (and then presented), there may be multiple tables that are similar in structure whose contents might be aggregated over different time periods.
+There will be 3 tables:

+**trip_pairs** contains the distinct start and stop stations for trips.
+It is based on actual trips taken.
+It also provides a table to store the calculation for their nominal distance.

+**trip_quantity** contains the number of trips taken for each pair.
+By querying the database and saving these values, it will help provide filtering to limit statistical calculations only on more popular trips.

+**trip_stats** is a table for holding various statistics.
+By using a column for stat_name and stat_value, it is flexible enough to hold new values without requiring a schema change.

+Later, depending on how data is sliced and diced (and then presented), there may be purpose-designed tables to make it easier to retrieve precalculated results.

-The SQL file create these tables is **analysis_ddl.sql**, separate from the other SQL file because it will probably be changed much more often as I think of new analyses to be tried.
+The SQL file create these tables is **analysis_ddl.sql**.
+In addition to DDL to create the tables, it also has DML to populate the trip_pairs ad trip_quantity tables (using INSERT ...
+SELECT statements).